Jaws (ride): Ride

 As the tour boat leaves the boathouse, the skipper is informed by Chief Brody over the radio that he'll be there in ten minutes.
 The skipper replies with the now famous line "ten minutes? we'll be shark bait in ten minutes" and picks up the grenade launcher again, just as the shark head leaps at the other side of the tour boat near Bridewell's Gas Dock.
 Unfortunately, the next grenade that the skipper fires strikes the nearby gas dock, which erupts into flames, threatening to engulf the tour boat and its passengers.
 However, the skipper manages to pilot an escape before the flames reach the tour boat.

 As a last resort, the skipper decides to unload everyone at an old fishing pier that happens to be located near a high voltage barge.
 Just as they reach the pier, the fin reappears heading straight for the tour boat.
 Suddenly, the shark emerges right next to the tour boat and accidentally bites down onto a submerged power cable from the barge and electrocutes itself.
 The smell of roasted shark fills the air as the shark head disappears into a cloud of steam that engulfs the tour boat.
-As the steam cloud clears, the burnt shark head resurfaces and makes one final lunge at the tour boat, the skipper immediately takes one last shot at it with the grenade launcher and finally hits it, killing the shark.
+As the steam cloud clears, the burnt shark resurfaces and makes one final lunge at the tour boat; the skipper immediately takes one last shot at it with the grenade launcher and finally hits it, killing the shark.

 As the skipper informs home base and Brody that everyone is alive, they are praised for bringing peace once again to Amity Island with cheers from the guests; the skipper wants to keep it a secret between them and the guests agree.
 Afterward, the skipper brings the guests back to the dock safely where they disembark and exit the attraction.